manhunto/webhooks-rs/README.md

 Each application can have a separate configuration and secrets (in progress...).

 **Endpoint** - This is the url of the server to which messages are sent.
 Each endpoint can be deactivated individually - either manually or automatically by the circuit breaker.
+Endpoint can be only in one application.

 **Event** - This is an event that originated in your system.
 The event has a topic and a payload.
 For now, it only supports JSON payload.